 One of the advantages of these types of windows is their ability to keep heat from moving past one side of the glass to the other.
 Instead, the heat gets caught between the two sheets of glass.
 This is great for temperature control and can aid in reducing your energy bills, but the entrapment of heat can also cause condensation.

-Double glazed windows are sealed to maximise insulation, but when that seal breaks or cracks, moisture gets trapped between the panes.
+Double-glazed windows are sealed to maximise insulation, but moisture gets trapped between the panes when that seal breaks or cracks.
 Depending on the temperature and humidity, your window may fog with condensation.

-Usually, a little condensation isn’t a problem, but when it forms between the two panes of glass on your double glazed window, the is an indication that the seal between the two panels has a leak.
-If this has happened, you will need to replace your double glazed glass as soon as possible.
+Usually, a little condensation isn’t a problem, but when it forms between the two panes of glass on your double-glazed window, it's an indication that the seal between the two panels has a leak.
+If this has happened, you will need to replace your double-glazed glass as soon as possible.

 You can use an extractor fan to help remove damp air or leave windows open to help keep condensation at bay.
 However, you’ll still need to replace the window eventually since the seal has been damaged.